 Staff benefit eligibility is based upon the authorized appointment hours for the employee's position.
 Positions may be categorized as full-time, part-time with partial benefits, part-time or casual.

-The employee’s portion of the premium cost for health, dental and life insurance under $50,000 is paid with pre-tax dollars.
+The employee’s portion of the premium cost for health, dental, voluntary vision, and life insurance under $50,000 is paid with pre-tax dollars.
 This means that an employee will not pay federal or state income taxes or Social Security (FICA) tax on these premiums, thereby reducing the taxes paid by the employee.

 The University offers a number of benefits to same and opposite sex domestic partners of full time employees.